HoffLund/Neural-network/README.md

-# Neural-network
+# Neural-network to recognize handwritten digits
-Neural network to recognize digits from the MNIST dataset.
-It's build from absolute scratch without libraries such as tensorflow or pytorch.
-It was part of my SRP project in high school
+This was part of my SRP project in high school.
+I was put to task with explaing all the math behind neural networks and creating a neural network to recognize handwritten digits.
+The network is therefore build without common libraries such as tensorflow or pytorch as that would ruin the whole point.

 # How to use and run the script(s)
 These scripts are designed to be run by you!
 That way you can see an ai in the form of a neural network be trained in real time.